Egyptian authorities intervene in prisoner's hunger strike, family says | Law-Order

 "They said medical procedures were implemented to maintain his health and that legal entities have been informed," Laila Soueif told Reuters by phone.
 "Nobody has officially notified us with any action that has been taken."
 Without water, Abd el-Fattah's health could rapidly deteriorate and the United Nation's rights agency has expressed concern for his life.

 Egyptian officials have not responded to Reuters requests for comment.
-They said previously that Abd el-Fattah was being given meals.
-The blogger and activist rose to prominence in Egypt's 2011 uprising before being swept up in a far-reaching crackdown on political dissent after Sisi, then army chief, led the 2013 ouster of Egypt's first democratically elected president, Mohamed Mursi.
+Late on Thursday, Egypt's public prosecution issued a statement saying a medical report had shown Abd el-Fattah to be in "good health" and said this indicated his hunger strike was "questionable".
+Abd el-Fattah's family said in social media posts that the statement was packed with inaccuracies.

-Rights groups say tens of thousands of people have been arrested since then including Islamists, leftists and liberals.
-Sisi and his supporters say security and stability are paramount.
 Another detainee, Alaa al-Salmy, died in a prison on the outskirts of Cairo in October after a two-month hunger strike, according to Egyptian rights groups.
+'STILL IN PRISON'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)